LittleGreenViper/LGV_MeetingServer/README.md

 Most of the server files can be stored outside the HTTP path.
 They are all included.
 The only file that needs to be in the HTTP path, is the entrypoint file that you write.
 An example, is the [`entrypoint.php`](https://github.com/LittleGreenViper/LGV_MeetingServer/blob/master/Tests/entrypoint.php) file, in the testing directory of the project.

-You will need to declare `$config_file_path` as a global variable, and set it to reference the configuration file:
+In your entrypoint file, you'll need to declare `$config_file_path` as a global variable, and set it to reference the configuration file:

     global $config_file_path;
     $config_file_path = dirname(__FILE__).'/config/LGV_MeetingServer-Config.php';